algorithms-in-action/algorithms-in-action.github.io/README.md

 # Algorithms in Action

-This is most recent version modified by the students from Semester 2 2021 COMP90082_2021 Software Project.
+This is most recent version modified by the students from Semester 2 2023 COMP30022 IT Project.

-* This is a team sub-branch of the main branch.
-Please tracking most stable running model.
+* This is a fork of the main repository.
+Please track most stable running model.
+* The current up-to-date development branch is feature/no-ref/union-find-algorithm.

 ## Organisation of folders